Husna426/Project/README.md

 - **Data Gathering:** I collected ESG data from reports, rating agencies, and government databases.
 Python's cleaning capabilities ensure accuracy and consistency.
 - **Data Analysis:** I used Python to analyze data, identify trends, and uncover patterns.
 This might involve analyzing carbon footprint reduction, diversity within the workforce, or the effectiveness of governance practices.
-- **Data Visualization:**  visualizations showcase ESG performance in a clear and engaging way.
+- **Data Visualization:** The visualizations showcase ESG performance in a clear and engaging way.
 - **The Outcome:** I gathered insights to develop a data-driven sustainability engagement strategy.